labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step3.md

 defaultdict(<class 'int'>, {'apple': 3, 'orange': 2, 'banana': 1})
 ```

-These specialized container types from the `collections` module can make your code more concise and efficient when working with data.
+These specialized container types from the `collections` module can make your code more concise and efficient when you're working with data.